China’s aspiring young junior golfers, were left with a lasting legacy recently by the 2016 WGC-HSBC Champions.

 But then again, he has not ever defended the prestigious title of US Open.
 However, he would soon need to do everything mentioned above as the 2015 US Open is about to be hosted by Chambers Open, starting from 18th of June.

-Graeme McDowell is a professional golfer who hails from the British territory of Northern Ireland who is currently a member of both the PGA Tour as well as the European Tour.
+Martin Kaymer is a German professional golfer, currently a member of both the US PGA Tour as well as the European Tour.

 Kaymer has won two major championships during his time as a professional and has reached the highest position of world number one in the Official World Golf Rankings where he stayed for an eight week spell in 2011.

 Born in Germany, Martin Kaymer is a top golfer having won eleven trophies on the European Tour and been ranked at the top of the rankings for eight weeks in 2011.
 He is also the winner of two major championships during his short time as a professional as well.

 Born in the Dusseldorf region of Germany, Kaymer showed an aptitude for golf from a very young age and it hardly came as a surprise when he decided to turn professional at the relatively young age of 20 in 2005.

 Martin Kaymer gained a two shot lead over Bubba Watson and is currently leading in the PGA Grand Slam of Golf.
 His score stood at 6 under 65, he scored the only eagle of the day and five birdies.
 The German had previously won the US Open.